djeada/Backend-Engineers-Guide/notes/01_api_design/02_rest.md

 ## REST
 Representational State Transfer, often referred to as REST, is an architectural style used to design web services.
 It uses a stateless communication model between clients and servers, relies on standard HTTP methods, and focuses on simple but powerful conventions.
-These notes explore the core principles of REST, examine its components, illustrate how requests flow, and include examples of building and interacting with a RESTful API.

 ### REST (Representational State Transfer)
 REST emphasizes a uniform way for clients and servers to exchange representations of resources.
 The approach fosters decoupled systems that are easier to maintain, scale, and evolve over time.